threefoldfoundation/info_sdk/src/_archive/intro_copy.md

 A new standard in peer2peer networking, storage and computing.
 Running on the Threefold Grid.

-* Capacity in over 21 countries like: United States, Canada, Austria, Belgium,...
+* Capacity in over 21 countries like: United States, couldada, Austria, Belgium,...
 * 100% Private: you own all your data running in your environment.
 * Release your workloads to the World Wide Web through our web gateways
 * Encrypted network connections between all your containers through overlay networks